opentoonz/opentoonz_docs/source/creating_movements.rst

 Creating Movements
 ==================
-Each scene has a series of objects that can be moved and transformed: they are xsheet columns (timeline layers) and pegbars, table and cameras.
+Each scene has a series of objects that can be moved and transformed: they can be xsheet columns (or timeline layers), pegbars, cameras, and the table.

-Every movement or transformation you set for an object at a specific frame automatically defines a keyframe.
-When keyframes are defined at different frames, in-between positions are automatically interpolated.
+Every transformation you set for an object at a specific frame automatically defines a keyframe.
+When keyframes are defined at several frames, in-between positions are automatically interpolated.

 To create more complex animations, you can also work in a 3D environment, where cameras and scene elements can be placed like on a stage at different distances one from another.